Subscribe to our newsletter

 Infection

-Infections at the surgical site can interfere with the healing process and contribute to the formation of excessive scar tissue.
-To avoid infections, make sure to keep your surgical scar clean and do proper dressing changes.
+Infections at the surgical site can slow down the healing process and lead to excessive scar tissue.

 Genetics